 Changing an employee’s contract of employment is not something you can usually do without their consent.
 Further, even where the employment contract contains some form of flexibility or variation clause, you can only make use of this type of contractual provision where it is reasonable to do so and having provided the employee with sufficient notice.

-Below we look at when a change of contract can be made and how this process should be handled, including any risks and common pitfalls involved, as well as the notice requirements necessary prior to any change taking place.
+In this guide for employers, we discuss how changes of contract should be made and how this process should be handled, including any risks and common pitfalls involved, as well as the notice requirements necessary prior to any change taking place.

 As an employer, you can make a change or variation to an employment contract in the following circumstances: